arcAman07/ClaimPe_Backend/README.md

 # ClaimPe-Backend
-The Backend Web server which supports the service ClaimPe built using express and mongoDb
+The Backend Web server which supports the service ClaimPe built using express and MongoDb